What's New Pussycat?: Reception

-Critical response
+The film was released in New York City on June 22, 1965, and opened in Paris in January 1966 as Quoi de neuf, Pussycat?
+It grossed $18,820,000 at the domestic box office.

+The Monthly Film Bulletin wrote: "Perhaps it was in the hope of breaking with the British sex farce tradition, which has a depressing tendency to involve someone losing his trousers in public, that Clive Donner resorted to an American producer and scriptwriter, with a largely Continental cast.
+And by shooting in Paris he may have intended that some of the well-known (to the British) sauciness of that city should rub off on to his film.
+Alas, in spite of its fashionable frenetics and a theme song that shows every sign of making the charts, Pussycat achieves only a kind of desperate daring.
+Morally it is about as novel as Charley's Aunt, gleefully displaying the wicked joys of sexual licence and then cosily endorsing monogamy.
+Nevertheless it has a few genuinely funny moments, and the ladies not only look delicious, but make a much better stab at sophistication than their male colleagues."

+Boxoffice wrote: "While the screenplay by Woody Allen, nightclub comic who also plays a chief role, never makes any sense the teenagers, the O'Toole and Sellers devotees and entertainment-minded adults will roar and take the nonsensical doings in stride, but it's far too racy for the kiddies."

+Variety wrote: "What's New Pussycat? is designed as a zany farce, as wayout as can be reached on the screen.
+It's all that, and more ... it goes overboard in pressing for its goal and consequently suffers from over-contrived treatment.
+That there are laughs, sometimes plenty of them, there can be no denying, undeniable clever bits of business, and the windup is fast and crazy. ...
+Two top stars come off none too happily in their characterizations.
+Sellers' nuttiness knows no bounds as he speaks with a thick German accent, and O'Toole proves his forte in drama rather than comedy."

-The film received mixed reviews.
-Bosley Crowther in The New York Times gave the film a negative review.
-He criticized the script, the directing and the acting and described the film as "the most outrageously cluttered and campy, noisy and neurotic display of what is evidently intended as way-out slapstick".
+Bosley Crowther in The New York Times criticized the script, the directing and the acting and described the film as "the most outrageously cluttered and campy, noisy and neurotic display of what is evidently intended as way-out slapstick".
 He praised the scenery and title song.

-On the other hand, Andrew Sarris in The Village Voice wrote: "I have now seen What's New Pussycat? four times, and each time I find new nuances in the direction, the writing, the playing, and, above all, the music.
+Andrew Sarris in The Village Voice wrote: "I have now seen What's New Pussycat? four times, and each time I find new nuances in the direction, the writing, the playing, and, above all, the music.
 This is one movie that is not what it seems at first glance.
 It has been attacked for tastelessness, and yet I have never seen a more tasteful sex comedy."

 Filmink called Prentiss "ravishing and hilarious" although she had a nervous breakdown during the making of the movie.

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 28% based on 18 reviews, with an average rating of 5.1/10.